R-nvim/R.nvim/README.md

   which forwards the command to R Console.

-The R package _nvimcom_ includes the application _rnvimserver_ which is never used by R itself, but is run as a Vim/Neovim's job.
-That is, the communication between the _rnvimserver_ and Vim/Neovim is through the _rnvimserver_ standard input and output (green arrows).
+The R package _nvimcom_ includes the application _rnvimserver_ which is never used by R itself, but is run as a Neovim's job.
+That is, the communication between the _rnvimserver_ and Neovim is through the _rnvimserver_ standard input and output (green arrows).
 The _rnvimserver_ application runs a TCP server.
 When _nvimcom_ is loaded, it immediately starts a TCP client that connects to _rnvimserver_ (red arrows).